Whiskey Au Go Go fire

 The Whiskey Au Go Go fire was a fire that occurred at 2:08 am on Thursday 8 March 1973, in the Whiskey Au Go Go nightclub in Fortitude Valley, Brisbane, Australia that killed 15 people.

 The building

-The Whiskey Au Go Go nightclub occupied the first floor of a building which still exists on the corner of Amelia Street and St Paul's Terrace.
+The Whiskey Au Go Go nightclub occupied the first floor of a building on the corner of Amelia Street and St Paul's Terrace.
 The space was previously occupied by another club called the Celebrity Cabaret which closed due to financial pressures.
 Seeing an opportunity, band manager John Hannay approached the Little brothers (Brian and Ken) and suggested they rent the vacant space for a new nightclub.
 They did so in March 1972 and named the new cabaret the Whiskey Au Go Go.

 Extortion threats

 John Andrew Stuart, a career criminal, was sent to jail in 1966 for the attempted murder of fellow criminal Robert Steele.
 After his release from prison in New South Wales in July 1972, he returned to his hometown of Brisbane and immediately started vague rumors of criminals from Sydney wanting to extort nightclubs in Brisbane.
 He told this both to reporter Brian Bolton and Detective Basil Hicks.
 At the end of 1972, he gave specific intelligence to Bolton stating an empty club would be firebombed first and then a second, Whiskey Au Go Go, would be firebombed when it was full of people.
 Bolton wrote numerous newspaper articles and personally notified the police commissioner and police minister of the threat.